 This system enhances directional control and stability of the vehicle under various driving conditions.
-The ESC corrects for oversteering and understeering the vehicle by applying the brake of the appropriate wheel.
-Engine power may also be reduced to assist in counteracting the condition of oversteer or understeer and help the vehicle maintain the desired path.
+ESC corrects for oversteering or understeering of the vehicle by applying the brake of the appropriate wheel(s) to assist in counteracting the oversteer or understeer condition.
+Engine power may also be reduced to help the vehicle maintain the desired path.

-The ESC uses sensors in the vehicle to determine the path that the driver intends to steer the vehicle and compares it to the actual path of the vehicle.
-When the actual path does not match the intended path, the ESC applies the brake of the appropriate wheel to assist in counteracting the condition of oversteer or understeer.
+ESC uses sensors in the vehicle to determine the vehicle path intended by the driver and compares it to the actual path of the vehicle.
+When the actual path does not match the intended path, ESC applies the brake of the appropriate wheel to assist in counteracting the oversteer or understeer condition.

-• Oversteer - when the vehicle is turning more than appropriate for the steering wheel position.

-• Understeer - when the vehicle is turning less than appropriate for the steering wheel position.
+- Oversteer when the vehicle is turning more than appropriate for the steering wheel position. - Understeer when the vehicle is turning less than appropriate for the steering wheel position.